XiaoyiLin-code/Hand-Object-Tracking/DATA_GENERATION.md

 ## Part 1: Installation & Setup ⚙️

-### Option A: On top of existing SkillMimic environment
+### Option A: On top of existing HOT environment
-If you have already set up the main `skillmimic` environment, you only need to install these additional libraries:
+If you have already set up the main `hot` environment, you only need to install these additional libraries:

 ```bash
 pip install matplotlib